benjoehow/modeling/README.md

 }
 ```

 The mode is determined by the setup of the config:
-- Cross Validation has a "validation" section to the config and meta parameters can be supplied as an array under ["model"]["params"]
+- Cross validation has a "validation" section to the config and meta parameters can be supplied as an array under ["model"]["params"]
 - Single model training does not have a "validation" section and only single values can be supplied under ["model"]["params"]

-Depending on the mode specified by the config - training diagnostics (evaluation metrics, feature importances) or a trained model are output.